-There really are so many things to do at Sauder Farm on top of just picking out the perfect pumpkin.
+There really are so many things to do at Saunders Farm on top of just picking out the perfect pumpkin.
 From mazes, to hayrides, to paintball, and fudge this place is a must stop during the month of October.
-Throughout the day there are also live puppet shows, ghost town stage shows, and a march of the monster parade.
-Sounds spooky.
+Throughout the day there are also live puppet shows, ghost town stage shows, and a March of the Monster Parade.
+Sounds spooky!

 7893 Bleeks Road, Munster

-With 23 years of growing experience Abby Hill Farms will surely provide you with the perfect pumpkin.
-The farms also sells other seasonable vegetables, squash, and apples if you are looking to restock your pantry.
+With 23 years of growing experience, Abby Hill Farms will surely provide you with the perfect pumpkin.
+The farm also sells other seasonable vegetables, squash, and apples if you are looking to restock your pantry.
 Abby Hill Farms is open 7 days a week, from 9:00 A.M. to 6:30 P.M.

 1490 Bankfield Rd, Ottawa

-If your family is looking for one the perfect pumpkin, or some straw, hay bales, corn stalks, or even gourds to decorate your doorstep this Halloween, we suggest taking a trip to Fallowfield Tree Farm.
-The farm also offers special pumpkin fundraisers, so if you are group, youth organization, or team make sure to take advantage of this great opportunity.
+If your family is looking for the perfect pumpkin, or some straw, hay bales, corn stalks, or even gourds to decorate your doorstep this Halloween, we suggest taking a trip to Fallowfield Tree Farm.
+The farm also offers special pumpkin fundraisers, so if you're group, youth organization, or team make sure to take advantage of this great opportunity.

 6100 Fallowfield Road, Stittsville